ppy/osu-wiki/wiki/Tournaments/EUTT/2018/en.md

 1. Only Players with a **European** or **Eurasian** flag on their account are allowed to register in this tournament.
 2. Group Stage matches are seeded based on global rank at time of registration submission.
 3. EUTT will have a double elimination structure with a loser bracket.
-4. EUTT matches will be 1v1 Taiko in team style format with a point given to the highest score achieved in the **Score V2** system.
+4. EUTT matches will be 1v1 Taiko in team style format with a point given to the highest score achieved in the **ScoreV2** system.
 5. The win conditions for each stage are as follows.
    - In Round of 32 and Round of 16, it is Bo7: First to win 4 maps wins.
    - In Quarterfinals and Semifinals, it is Bo9: First to win 5 maps wins.
    - In Finals and Grand Finals, it is Bo11: First to win 6 maps wins.
-6. **Score V2** will be used.
+6. **ScoreV2** will be used.
 7. Map pools will contain 5 NoMod (3+2 EX), 2 HD, 2 HR, 2 DT, 3 FM, and 1 Tiebreaker.
 8. Players must have at least 1 mod activated during the FreeMod pool.
 9. You are allowed 1 map ban per match, this does not include the Tiebreaker.